2i2c-org/infrastructure/docs/hub-deployment-guide/configure-auth/github-orgs.md

 This only works if the hub is already set to allow people only from certain GitHub organizations to log in.

-The key `allowed_teams` can be set for any profile definition, with a list of GitHub teams (formatted as `<github-org>:<team-name>`) that will get access to that profile.
+The key `allowed_groups` can be set for any profile definition, with a list of GitHub teams (formatted as `<github-org>:<team-name>`) that will get access to that profile.
 Users need to be a member of any one of the listed teams for access.
 The list of teams a user is part of is fetched at login time - so if the user is added to a GitHub team, they need